Meier-Stefan/piazza-api/README.md

 To start the development server, the node environment is specified in the 'dev' script in the package.json file.
 So the app knows from which .env dotfile to take the environment variables.
 The main function currently only connects to the database using the `connect` function from mongoose and console logs when it started and if it worked.

+### Register a user

+When a user posts to the `user/register` endpoint, route will forward to the corresponding controller.
+That controller uses a validation funciton to make sure that the input makes sense and is secure.
+The validation function is built with the `string, required, min, max` and `email` functions from the `joi` library.

+> **IDEA:** For this purpose, the funcitons were used in a simple way, but the [joi api reference](https://joi.dev/api/?v=17.13.3#stringemailoptions) documents ways how this could be improved.

+Using the `bcryptjs` library, the password is hashed and 5 rounds of salt are used before it gets stored in the database.

+### Login as user

+When a user posts to the `user/login` endpoint, there is, additional to the validation with `joi`, the password gets compared with a function from `bycryptjs` and, if the password matches, the response contains a json web token, that can later be used to access resources that require authentication.

+The `jsonwebtoken` library creates that token using a secret variable from the .env dotfile.

+> **SPECIAL:** The json web token expires after one hour and contains the [user ID as payload](https://www.npmjs.com/package/jsonwebtoken).
+This user Id can for example be used by the controllers to make sure that one user does not modify the profile of another user.

+> **IDEA:** It would be useful, if the token would refresh.

+### Interact with an endpoint that requires authentication

+To keep the repository clean and organised, a middleware folder is used like suggested by [this turorial.](https://dev.to/taiwo17/nodejs-authentication-and-authorization-with-jwt-building-a-secure-web-application-236f#set-up-file-structure) The routes that require use the `isAuthenticated` middleware funciton to make sure that the user is logged in and allowed to proceed.
+Logged in means that the request headers contain a key value pair of a key containing `auth-token` and a value containing the json web token.If the user is not logged in, or has a wrong json web token, `isAuthenticated` will send the corresponding response instead of letting the route forwarding the request to the controller.